AdvSV/AdvSV.github.io/README.md

-# This is the demo page for AUDIT: Audio Editing by Following Instructions with Latent Diffusion Models
+# This is the demo page for AdvSV: An Investigation of Target Adversarial Attacks Over the Air to Automatic Speaker Verification